estebangarviso/react-template-vite/env/README.md

 Schema uses JSON schema v4 standard, so you can add custom validations.
 Updating the schema model will merge changes by default.

-For each property in the file, loader will retrieve the value from Azure Key Vault.
+For each property in the file, loader will retrieve the value from Key Vault.

 When you push a new variable from any of your environment secrets